Last Updated on July 8, 2021 by the staff of TheAllElectricLawn

 Do Not Rush and Keep it Slow and Steady

 Cleaning away snow isn’t a race to see how fast you can do it.
 If you move too quickly through deep snow, it can clog up the blower pipes.
 If the snow gets stuck in the blower, you will have to spend time cleaning it out or even have to replace a shear pin.
 Set a steady pace depending on how deep the snow is.

 Make slow, easy turns.
 Keep an eye on how much snow is being sucked in and blown out to adjust your movement.
 Trying to run through it quickly can also cause you to slip and fall.

-The good thing about an electric snow blower is that turning a single stage model is easier than a two stage snow blower.
+The good thing about an electric snow blower is that turning a single stage snow blower is easier than a two stage snow blower.
 It will feel almost like using a push lawn mower.
-One steady turn, and you’re ready for the next pass on the driveway.
+One steady turn and you’re ready for the next pass on the driveway.
 Don’t forget to rotate the chute when required.

 Do Not Run on Gravel Surfaces

 Single stage snow blowers are best used with paved surfaces only.
 This is because the auger paddles come directly into contact with the ground to push snow into the chute.
 If you run it on gravel, there is a risk that you will pick up stones and pebbles and send them flying everywhere.

 While operating your snow blower, do not forget about all these important safety issues.